 Tanuki, definitely the best Japanese restaurant in Bruges.
 The chef used to live in Japan, after which, together with a Japanese sous-chef opened this Japanese restaurant in Bruges.
 But save up a little first because quality has its price.
 A restaurant for a special occasion.

 Sans Cravate, one of the Michelin star restaurants in Bruges.
 Located just inside the ring-road in Bruges, at the Kruispoort in the shadow of our famous wind-mills.
-Just next to the restaurant the owners also opened an informal gastro-bar: Hubert Gastrobar, for lunch or dinner.
-Both places have a grill, and serve modern dishes.
-Reservations are highly recommended.
+The restaurant has a grill, and serves modern dishes.
+Since the coronacrisis they reinvented themselves and expanded with a Bar a Vins and a shop.

 Kok au Vin, a real gem of a restaurant.
 I don’t know why for someone living in Bruges it took us so long to find this restaurant.
 We ate here for my birthday.
 We chose the Bib Gourmand three courses dinner for 37 euro.
 Every dish was cooked to perfection, using the best local ingredients, and smartly brought on the plate.
 The restaurant itself is beautifully designed, and the service impeccable.
 I cannot find any fault here.
 Highly recommended for a smart dinner experience.
 This is the kind of restaurant that pays tribute to our country as a gastronomic jewel.
 You can also choose a 4 or 5 course menu or eat a la carte.
 At lunch they serve a three course menu at 29 euro.
 And their drinks, like the cocktails, are up to a high standard.
 You can reserve your table online.